mcswing1/noobCode/README.md

-# I'm just testing my Code with Github to understand both.
+# I'm just uploading my Code to Github to try and understand both.